How to Choose the Best CNA Classes near Chandler Arizona

-The Function of a Nursing Assistant
+The Job of a Certified Nursing Assistant

-- Providing basic services to patients
+- Providing basic care to patients

 - Taking patient's vital signs

-- Keeping a record of patient's health status
+- Maintaining a record of patient's health status

 - Bathing and dressing patients